adamva/CMPUT302-emotion-tracker/README.md

 # Original Requirement

-This app was originally based on the medium fidelity prototype version 2 here: https://www.figma.com/file/VMppaKTVgFpJoraWywzHSo/302-prototypes---medium-fidelity?node-id=90-744
+This app was originally based on the medium fidelity Final Prototype V2 here: https://www.figma.com/file/VMppaKTVgFpJoraWywzHSo/302-prototypes---medium-fidelity?node-id=90-744

 However, it does not implement the proposed changes around the `graph` feature.